About the CUMC Foundation

-Regular gifts are used in support of various ministries within a one-year period, while gifts to the foundation provide ministry support over a long period of time into the future.
+Canterbury uses regular gifts to support various ministries within a one-year period while the foundation uses its gifts to provide ministry support over a long-term period.

 The foundation manages its funds in such a way that it uses only a portion of the investment return — the corpus is not invaded.
-That means that all monies given are in perpetuity, and your contribution can live on in endless duration to benefit the church and the needs of others.
+All monies given are in perpetuity, and your contribution can live on in endless duration to benefit the church and the needs of others.

 Both result in the same tax advantage to the donor, but gifts to the church are used for short-term ministry needs, while gifts to the foundation continue to give through the investment returns they produce.
 The foundation provides the mechanism and the security to accomplish the church's mission work over the long run.